sukhjitsehra/LaTeX/README.md

 ShareLaTeX

-: It is a secure cloud-based LaTeX editor offering unlimited free project.
+: It is a secure cloud-based LaTeX editor offering the unlimited free project.
 Premium accounts are available for extra features such as version control and Dropbox integration.

 Verbosus

 : It is a professional Online LaTeX Editor that supports collaboration with other users and is free to use.
-Merge conflicts can easily resolved by using a built-in merge tool that uses an implementation of the diff-algorithm to generate information required for a successful merge.
+Merge conflicts can be resolved easily by using a built-in merge tool that uses an implementation of the diff-algorithm to generate information required for a successful merge.

 Reference Manager - **JabRef**
 ==============================

-Reference management software is application used by researchers and authors to store, utilise bibliographic database.
-It always better to use reference management software providing convenient graphical interface such JabRef.
+Reference management software is an application used by researchers and authors to store, utilise bibliographic database.
+It is better to use reference management software, which provides a convenient graphical interface such JabRef.

 Installation
 ------------